 Visiting Niamey, we lodge with the students from Timia.
 Our last sessions of recordings have made their way throughout the diaspora (previously).
 Haidara tells me they’ve been playing one of his songs on the radio in Agadez.
-We enter into a debate about the pros and cons about Bluetooth file transfers in relation to music.
+We enter into a debate about the pros and cons of Bluetooth file transfers in relation to music.
 The next day, Ali Abdoulaye stops in for a visit.
-After playing around with a portable amplifier with contact mic, Ali cues up some of the rhythms one his cellphone, composed on Fruityloops.
+After playing around with a portable amplifier with a contact mic, Ali cues up some of the rhythms one his cellphone, composed on Fruityloops.
 Holding it against the guitar transmits the sound, something different in the Tuareg guitar canon.
-“Easier then finding a good drummer,” Ali jokes.
+“Easier than finding a good drummer,” Ali jokes.